transloadit/uppy/README.md

  - tus.io enabled
  - ES6
  - Robust (retries / resumes for *all the things*), avoid showing 'weird errors'
- - Small core, pluggable architecture for adding more file sources: (webcam / google drive / dropbox / etc)
+ - Small core, modular plugin architecture for everything: (modal / dragdrop / themes/ webcam / google drive / dropbox / etc)
  - Themable UI with a beautiful default.
 UI is opt-out if people want to use just tus for instance
+ - Compatible with React

 Check [open issues](https://github.com/transloadit/transloadit-js-client/milestones/Minimum%20Viable%20Product) for our Minimum Viable Product.